I Ain't Superstitious: Jeff Beck version

 English rock guitarist Jeff Beck recorded "I Ain't Superstitious" for the 1968 debut album Truth featuring Rod Stewart on vocals.
 Called "a well-known classic-rock-radio staple", Beck's version is "an inventive and inspired recording that manages to inject even more power into the updated arrangement".
 The song's prominent feature is Beck's guitar work: "At every break, Beck's aqueous wah-wah tone makes his instrument sound like it's talking".
 His version was ranked number 86 on Rolling Stone's list of the "100 Greatest Guitar Songs of All Time", and was featured in Martin Scorsese's 1995 film Casino.

 Megadeth version

 American thrash metal band Megadeth recorded the song for their 1986 album Peace Sells... but Who's Buying?.
-Although based on the Howlin' Wolf's original version, Megadeth's version reflects their thrash metal approach.
+Although based on Howlin' Wolf's original version, Megadeth's version reflects their thrash metal approach.
 According to group leader and singer Dave Mustaine:

 "Willie Dixon heard our version and he goes, 'Man, I like it.
 I thought that was great' ...
 Willie Dixon gave us the thumbs up."